David Taylor, Ph.D.

 Post-doctoral Researcher

-Graduate Student (Joint with Professor Arlen Johnson)
+Post-doctoral researcher (Joint with Professor Arlen Johnson)

 Jamie is a graduate student in the ICMB Biochemistry program, jointly advised by David Taylor and Arlen Johnson.
 He studies the structures of intermediates of ribosome synthesis, with a particular interest in learning more about enzymes that are critical for proper formation of ribosomal subunits.
 Jamie earned a B.A. in Biochemistry from Oberlin College in 2013.
 He is an avid long distance runner and enjoys an occasional bout of fly fishing.